Tips for Divorcing Parents in Florida

 (o) The particular parenting tasks customarily performed by each parent and the division of parental responsibilities before the institution of litigation and during the pending litigation, including the extent to which parenting responsibilities were undertaken by third parties.

-(q) The demonstrated capacity and disposition of each parent to maintain an environment for the child which is free from substance abuse.
+(p) The demonstrated capacity and disposition of each parent to participate and be involved in the child’s school and extracurricular activities. (q) The demonstrated capacity and disposition of each parent to maintain an environment for the child which is free from substance abuse.

 (r) The capacity and disposition of each parent to protect the child from the ongoing litigation as demonstrated by not discussing the litigation with the child, not sharing documents or electronic media related to the litigation with the child, and refraining from disparaging comments about the other parent to the child.